Spinal Cord Injury, Treatment, and Recovery

-To diagnose a spinal cord injury, you must get a physical examination.
-Within this exam, you will be tested on your sensitivity to touch for the doctor to see whether your arms and legs are still healthy.
-Additionally, they will determine whether you still have any muscle reflexes or strength.
-You may potentially be asked to wear a cervical collar for immobilization purposes.
+To diagnose a spinal cord injury, you must get a physical exam.
+In this exam, you will be tested on your sensitivity to touch for the doctor to see whether your arms and legs are still healthy.
+Furthermore, they will determine if you still have any muscle reflexes or strength.
+You may be asked to wear a cervical collar for immobilization purposes.

 The next step of a diagnosis is to get an X-ray on either your neck or back area.
 This will help the doctor figure out if your vertebrae are dislocated or fractured.
 However, there is still a chance of a spinal cord injury without having any damage done to the vertebrae.
 X-rays may also show if you have a tumor, infection, or intense arthritis.